mcquenji/dscript/docs/language/standard-library.md

 ## Not Yet Implemented

-The `fs::` and `http::` namespaces are defined in the grammar but have no implementation at this time.
-Calls to these functions will raise analysis errors or runtime errors once the runtime exists.
+The `fs::` and `http::` namespaces are defined in the grammar but are not yet implemented.
+Calls to these functions will raise analysis errors or runtime errors until support is added.